 3. Insert the magazine into the magazine well in the lower receiver, with magazine tilted at approximately a 45° angle (bullet tips upward).
-Insert the front of the magazine hook to its hinge, located in the front of the magazine well (1).
-Swing the rear of the magazine up until it locks into place by means of the magazine catch (2) (FIGURE 17).
+Insert the front of the magazine hook to its hinge, located in the front of the magazine well (FIGURE 15-A).
+Swing the rear of the magazine up until it locks into place by means of the magazine catch (FIGURE 15-B).
 It should lock in with an audible click.
 Tug down on the magazine to ensure it is properly seated.

-4. With the safety in the safe position (safety lever horizontal) and the muzzle pointed in safe direction pull the charging handle to the rear until it stops, then release it (do not keep your hand on the changing handle).
-The rifle then loads and locks under its own spring power for all subsequent rounds.
+4. With the muzzle pointed in safe direction pull the charging handle to the rear until it stops, then release it (do not keep your hand on the changing handle).